Data Protection Information

 Third parties may use the transferred data only for the above-mentioned purposes.

-The data obtained with the help of cookies serve us to pursue our legitimate interests as website owners and serve the legitimate interests of third parties according to Article 6 para.
-1, page 1 lit. f GDPR.
+The data processed by the cookies are necessary for the above-mentioned purposes to protect our legitimate interests and those of third parties pursuant to Art.
+6 (1) lit. f GDPR.

 5. Web Analysis